LLNL/RAJA-project-template/README.md

 RAJA match the options you use to build this project, apart from the one indicated above.

+## Using RAJA with Make

+To use RAJA in a project with a make-based build system, you need to add the `include` directory to your compile flags, and also make sure you link against the RAJA library.
+You must also ensure that you add the appropriate flags for any RAJA features you have enabled (e.g. `-fopenmp` or equivalent if you built RAJA with OpenMP enabled).

+As an example, here is how you could compile the example included in this
+project:

+  g++-9 -I /path/to/raja/install/include -L /path/to/raja/install/lib -lRAJA -std=c++11 -fopenmp example.cpp -o example

 ## Next Steps

 - For more information on RAJA, check out the RAJA